lucasjellema/playwright-scenarios/workshop/readme.md

 The last step runs a demonstration that shows a Wikipedia tutorial with three scenarios for Netherlands, France and UK.
 Please maximize the Windows Sandbox window as well as the browser window.

-## 2. Run Demonstrations
+## 2. Run Prebuilt Demonstrations of the Power of Playwright
-Each of the demo scenarios can be ran from the command line, from the root directory `playwright-scenarios`.
+Each of the demo scenarios can be ran from the command line, from the root directory `playwright-scenarios` of the cloned GitHub repo.
 Most are headful, some are headless.

-### Quick Demos
+### Quick Demos: Navigate, Click, Read, Generate Screenshot, MP4 and PDF

 There are a few very small, simple and quick demos you can run to get going.